An old poem, lately re-worked.

 I write because Paul Ashman killed a spider in his backyard, and we buried it under a small mound of dirt, and said Catholic prayers to ensure its sweet repose.

 I write because of insomnia and even more black coffee.
-I write to praise the immortal Wystan Auden.
+I write like Wystan Auden's bastard child.

 I write for the woman at Uncle Bob's barbecue who looked at me funny when I said I was 29 and not yet married.